Programming in Finance and Economics II

 Grading is based on project work.
 Students perform the following.

-Criteria: completeness, own contribution + insights, structure+readability, literature
+- Criteria: completeness, own contribution + insights, structure+readability, convincing presentation

-- Collaborate in groups on two or three larger programming projects.
+- Collaborate in groups on two larger programming projects.

-Criteria: correctness+completeness, programming style, quality of documentation, difficulty/complexity/comprehensiveness
+- Criteria: correctness+completeness, programming style, quality of documentation, difficulty/complexity/comprehensiveness, creativity of the solution